periodo/periodo-places/README.md

 1. merging geometries of the units found in the Natural Earth data into geometries for subcontinental regions (see [place-ids/subregions.json](place-ids/subregions.json) for details), and

 1. querying Wikidata for instances of [Q82794 geographic region](https://www.wikidata.org/wiki/Q82794) to add the additional metadata required by the [Linked Places gazetteer format](https://github.com/LinkedPasts/linked-places#the-linked-places-format).

+### Geographic regions gazetteer

+This gazetteer was created by:

+1. finding PeriodO periods with geographic regions in their spatial coverage descriptions, and then looking for close equivalents in Wikidata that are instances of [Q82794 geographic region](https://www.wikidata.org/wiki/Q82794), and then

+1. taking region geometries from the [Natural Earth 1:10m physical vectors for label areas](https://www.naturalearthdata.com/downloads/10m-physical-vectors/10m-physical-labels/).

 ### Countries gazetteer